Eomm/blog-posts/README.md

 ### Login

-In the homepage there is the "Login with Discord" button but how manage the authentication?
+In the homepage there is the "Login with Discord" button, but how can we manage the authentication?

 First of all it is necessary to create a [Discord Application](https://discord.com/developers/applications) to get the credentials: `CLIENT_ID` and `CLIENT_SECRET`.